tmpfs/mdp/README.md

 #### Require

 Require a `js` module or a `json` file.
 Files are resolved relative to the `require` configuration directory, if the `require` configuration property is not set they are resolved relative to the current working directory.

-#### Fields

-These are the common fields that apply to all partial types:

-* `title`: Injects a markdown heading for the partial, by default this is a level 2 heading although you may adjust this with the `level` configuration property.
-* `text`: Markdown text to inject after the title but before the partial content.
-* `type`: A type that indicates how the partial content should be wrapped, eg: `code`.
-* `language`: A language to assign when wrapping as a `code` block.
-* `footer`: Markdown text to inject after the partial content.
-* `stringify`: When referencing javascript objects (via `ref`, `req` etc.) this indicates that the result should be converted to `JSON` using `JSON.stringify`.
-The stringify implementation is circular reference safe and uses two spaces as the indentation but you may modify this with the `indent` property.
-* `indent`: An integer indicating the number of spaces to indent when converting to a `JSON` string.
-* `format`: A custom format string to use to wrap the partial result, should have a single `%s` that will be replaced with the partial content.

 ### Generator